theabhiraj/number_quest/allrequirements/REQ.md

 - AnimatedContainer for smooth tile transitions
 - Singleton pattern for game state management

-This document serves as a comprehensive reference for the Number Quest app's requirements, design, and implementation plan.
+This document serves as a comprehensive reference for the No. Quest app's requirements, design, and implementation plan.